ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 An Activity is a plain ol' Java class, so you already know how to add it to a project.

 Doing this also adds the Activity to the Android Manifest.

+> Check: So what is an activity again?

 #### What is a Manifest?